About the Lean on Pete: A Special Issue

-If, like us, you walked out of the film wanting to know how it came into being; how it fits into Haigh’s larger oeuvre; and how it engages the tropes of western films, this compilation is for you.
+If, like us, you walked out of Andrew Haigh’s Lean on Pete wanting to know how it came into being; how it fits into Haigh’s larger oeuvre; and how it engages the tropes of western films, this book is for you.

+Interviews with Haigh, himself, as well as the film’s editor, cinematographer, and production designer reveal how they worked creatively as a team.
 Clear-minded, insightful essays illuminate Lean on Pete‘s relationship to Kelly Reichardt’s Wendy and Lucy and the role the film plays in extending Haigh’s longterm fascination with homecoming.

-Essay: Looking for home in the films of Andrew Haigh
+Chapter 1: Looking for home in the films of Andrew Haigh

 An essay by Alex Heeney on how, in Lean on Pete, Charley’s search for home moves the plot, but the emotional journey to find home is at the heart of all of Haigh’s work.

-Interview: writer-director Andrew Haigh
+Chapter 2: An interview with writer-director Andrew Haigh

 Andrew Haigh discusses his meticulous blocking and how he used it to express the journey of a boy searching for home in Lean on Pete.